Jotakuun/vue-todoList/README.md

 # vue-todoList
-To do list using Vue 2
+To do list using Vue 2.
+In development.

 ## Build Setup